Sudden Unexpected Infant Death (SUID)/Abusive Head Trauma (AHT)

 Required SUID/AHT videos:

-On the years when a caregiver is not receiving face-to-face, classroom or online training, all caregivers must view the approved videos (PDF) for reducing the risks of both sudden unexpected infant death (SUID) and abusive head trauma (AHT).
+On the years when a caregiver is not receiving face- to-face, classroom or online training, all caregivers must view the approved videos for reducing the risks of both sudden unexpected infant death (SUID) and abusive head trauma (AHT).
+Scroll down to Training and click Training Requirements for Licensed Family Child Care Programs.
+Scroll down the page and you will see the SUID and AHT videos.
 License holders must document when the videos were viewed for each caregiver.

 Providers must also perform an annual Consumer Product Safety Commission (CPSC) website crib recall check.
 Go to the CPSC website and then document it on the Monthly Crib Safety Inspection form (PDF).